corimem/budgeteats/README.md

 # budgeteats
 To run:
-Click homepage, navigate from there.
+Download files, start with Homepage.html, navigate from there.
 Note: not all inputs are fully functional